guustavomc/Currency-Exchange-Rate-Tracker/README.md

 ## ✅ Project Overview

 A Spring Boot app that:
-- Fetches real-time and historical currency exchange rates from a public API (like ExchangeRate-API, exchangeratesapi.io, or Frankfurter)
+- Fetches real-time and historical currency exchange rates from a public API (ExchangeRate-API)
 - Stores data in a database
 - Exposes REST endpoints to access the stored rates
 - Runs scheduled tasks to fetch new data regularly